willem-vanheemstrasystems/visual-studio-code-headstart/version-control/README.md

 ##Config file

-If you examine your .git/config file you will see the following, as the remote repository has been added:
+If you now examine your .git/config file you will see the following, as the remote repository has been added:

 ```javascript
 [core]